Hydee23/AI-ML-Engineering-Tasks-DevelopersHub/Phase II/README.md

 ## 4️⃣ Task 4: Context-Aware Chatbot Using LangChain or RAG

 ### Objective:
-Build a Retrieval-Augmented Generation (RAG) chatbot that grounds responses in a custom vectorized knowledge base while maintaining multi-turn context.
+Build a Retrieval-Augmented Generation (RAG) chatbot that grounds responses in a custom vectorized knowledge base.

 ### Architecture: